Affordable by design

 If an employer, supervisor, privacy or safety officer, client, licensing board, or agency asked you to take this course, confirm that they accept this certificate and whether they also require site-specific policies, orientation, or training.
 This site does not promise universal acceptance.

-Not OSHA 10/30 Outreach training, legal advice, medical advice, a substitute for the employer's exposure control plan, or a complete workplace compliance program.
+Not OSHA 10/30 Outreach training, legal advice, medical advice, a substitute for the employer's written exposure control plan required by 29 CFR 1910.1030(c), or a complete workplace compliance program.

-Not clinical supervision, post-exposure medical care, infection-control certification, or a promise that any regulator, employer, licensing board, or customer will accept the certificate for a specific requirement.
+Not clinical supervision, post-exposure medical care, infection-control certification, or a guarantee that any regulator, employer, licensing board, or customer will accept the certificate for a specific requirement.

 If you or someone you know is in crisis or immediate danger, contact emergency services or an appropriate crisis-support resource immediately.